-There are areas where the number of incidents have decreased such as deliberate anti-social behaviour small fires, deliberate property fires, accidental dwelling fires and resultant injuries and deaths, which is a reflection of the hard work staff put into targeting those most at risk of either setting fires or being a victim of fire.
-The Authority has continued to meet its Attendance Standard of the first appliance being in attendance at all life risk incidents within 10 minutes.
+There are areas where the number of incidents have decreased such as primary fires, road traffic collisions and deaths and injuries in accidental dwelling fires, which is a reflection of the hard work staff put into targeting those most at risk of either setting fires or being a victim of fire.
+The Authority has continued to meet its attendance standard of the first appliance being in attendance at all life risk incidents within 10 minutes.

-For areas where the Authority has not achieved its target the Authority along with its partners plans to continue to work with businesses and the community in order to improve the situation over the short to medium term.
+A period of warm weather over June / July 2018 gave rise to spate conditions and a significant rise in the number of emergency calls received for grass and woodland fires.
+For other areas where the Authority has not achieved its target, including road traffic collisions and special service calls, the Authority, along with its partners, plans to continue to work with businesses and the community in order to improve the situation over the short to medium term.

-The 2016/17 Revenue Budget and Financial Challenge
+The 2018/19 Revenue Budget and Financial Challenge